-Project Corridor - the route that Segment 8 is located along, see Plan and Profile Drawings in Appendix C for details.
+Project Corridor - the route that Segment 11 is located along, see Plan and Profile Drawings in Appendix C for details.

-Package 5A- Segment 8 is referred to as Package 5A in some early documentation associated with the CHPE Project.
+Package 7A - Segment 11 of the Project alignment is also referred to as "Package 7A" in some early Project documentation.
 See Table 1-1 for associated EM&CP Segments and Design Packages.